Trump's Twitter Habit Is Hurting His Presidency

 First Read is your briefing from Meet the Press and the NBC Political Unit on the day's most important political stories and why they matter.

+Per NBC’s Pete Williams, law-enforcement officials identified the gunman as 64-year-old Stephen Paddock from Mesquite, N.V., and he was shot dead by police.

-But as everyone searches for more information about the tragic shooting, we start our morning look at American politics with President Trump’s weekend, when he thumbed out nearly 30 tweets — most of them from his country club in New Jersey.
+As everyone searches for more information about the tragic shooting, we start our morning look at American politics with President Donald Trump’s weekend, when he thumbed out nearly 30 tweets — most of them from his country club in New Jersey.

 Seventeen of Trump's tweets defended his administration’s handling of the hurricane aftermath in Puerto Rico and the Caribbean.
 “The Fake News Networks are working overtime in Puerto Rico doing their best to take the spirit away from our soldiers and first R's.
 Shame!”